vercel/serve-handler/README.md

 }
 ```

-However, you can also restrict this behavior to certain paths:
+However, you can also restrict it to certain paths:

 ```json
 {